Defining and Calling Functions #

 return backward ? stepBackward : stepForward

-Logic Explanation: stepForward and stepBackward are hidden inside chooseStepFunction.
-They cannot be called directly from the outside, keeping the global namespace clean.
-However, they can be passed out as return values.
+stepForward and stepBackward are hidden inside chooseStepFunction, keeping the global namespace clean.
+External code cannot call them directly, but they can be passed out as return values.

 Concept Mapping: Corresponds to Local Functions introduced in C# 7.0.